bbatsov/metaredux/about.md

 I have [way too many blogs]({% post_url 2020-12-12-making-sense-of-all-my-blogs %}) at this point!
 In hindsight, probably I went a bit overboard with them, but it is how it is.

+Generally I write here about programming and my open-source projects and most other topics end up on some of my other blogs.

 ### (think)

 [(think)](https://batsov.com) is my original personal site/technical blog.
 Meta